PowerSiderS/Termux-Zombie-4.3-CSO-For-CS1.6-Android/README.md

 Run a fully customized Zombie CSO server for Counter-Strike 1.6 on Android using Termux + Xash3D.
 Built for solo play with powerful enhancements, exclusive models, ViP/Admin privileges, and more.

+i will upload files in git later for those who want to fork my mod 😁

 ---

 ## 👤 Credits